tarwn/lessthandot-hugo/blogs/content/posts/2009-10-23-intranet-makeover.md

 Here are some additional ways to use virtual sites and custom DNS names.

 <li style="margin-bottom:1em;">
   For all my web sites now, I put all the database connection strings for all my environments (prod/test/dev/local/etc) in a file within the site.
 Then the web application reads that file and uses the host header name to figure out which connection string to use.
-So after copying my test site to production I don&#8217;t have to change a thing!
+So after copying my test site to production I don't have to change a thing!
 The production site connects to the production database because it was reached with the production name.
 </li>
 <li style="margin-bottom:1em;">
-  It becomes so easy to set up those additional environments, as well. &#8220;repositoryt&#8221; or &#8220;repdev&#8221; can even be run on the same web server as the production site.
+  It becomes so easy to set up those additional environments, as well. “repositoryt” or “repdev” can even be run on the same web server as the production site.
 Or somewhere else.
 No user has to know or care about that stuff.
 </li>
   * As long as you can set up the virtual hosting for the web server, you can get the site working without a DNS entry by adding the desired name to your hosts file (in Windows anyway).
 You can pick a completely new name, or use an existing DNS name to override it so only your computer sees a different site than others.
-Maybe you want to test the new site, or maybe you just want a &#8220;secret&#8221; site accessible only by someone using your computer (until someone finds the site on the web server and decides to see what it is).
+Maybe you want to test the new site, or maybe you just want a “secret” site accessible only by someone using your computer (until someone finds the site on the web server and decides to see what it is).

 ## One Gotcha

 The one caveat for you is that if you are using Kerberos integrated authentication and doing delegation, where your web site is connecting over the **network** as the windows user visiting the web site, then you have to do some extra work with the [SetSPN Utility][2] so that the new DNS name gains the permissions of the server (under its real name).

-However, if you&#8217;re using NTLM integrated authentication and doing impersonation, where your web site is only accessing resources on the **local** web server as the visiting windows user, then you should have no problems.
+However, if you're using NTLM integrated authentication and doing impersonation, where your web site is only accessing resources on the **local** web server as the visiting windows user, then you should have no problems.

 I hope this tip is useful to you.